 1099’s are mailed out by January 31 of each year.
 If you need a copy of your 1099, please contact the Owner Relations department by one of the options in the General Contact Information.

-Pioneer has two revenue distributions each month, around the 15th of the month and around the 29th, each depending on if the dates fall on a weekend or holiday.
+Pioneer makes revenue distribution settlements by the last workday of each month.
 The date your revenue is paid depends on when Pioneer receives payment from our purchasers of production.
 You will receive payment no earlier than 30 days after the month of production and no later than 60 days after the month of production.
 For newly drilled wells, it usually takes 2-3 months or longer to get title reviewed, division orders mailed out and initial production paid.

 Pioneer offers an on-line system that allows you to see your revenue payment detail.
 Just click on Access My Account and log in to view and print your information.

 Typically, this is because your account is in a minimum pay status.
 Pioneer remits revenue checks to you once your balance exceeds $100.
 All revenue, regardless of the amount is disbursed once a year, in September of that year.
 If your amount is above the minimum payment then please allow two weeks before contacting us if you receive your revenue by check and not direct deposit.

 Pioneer will reissue a lost, stolen or stale dated check after six weeks from date of check issue.
 Please download the Request for Check Replacement form and return the completed form, along with the stale dated check to the address noted on the form to request a replacement check.